Magic: The Gathering: Video games

 There are currently two official video game adaptions of Magic: The Gathering for online play.
 Magic: The Gathering Online, first introduced in 2002, allows for players to buy cards and boosters and play against others including in officially-sanctioned tournaments for prize money.
 Magic: The Gathering Arena, introduced in 2019, is fashioned after the free-to-play Hearthstone, with players able to acquire new cards for free or through spending real-world funds.
-Arena currently limited online events with in-game prizes, but is currently being positioned by Wizards of the Coast to also serve as a means for official tournament play, particularly after the COVID-19 pandemic.
+Arena is currently limited to online events with in-game prizes, but is currently being positioned by Wizards of the Coast to also serve as a means for official tournament play, particularly after the COVID-19 pandemic.
 Both Online and Arena are regularly updated with new Core and Expansion cards as well as all rule changes made by Wizards.

 In addition, Wizards of the Coast has worked with other developers for various iterations of Magic: The Gathering as a card game in a single-player game format.
 Microprose developed 1997 Magic: The Gathering and its expansions, which had the player travel the world of Shandalar to challenge computer opponents, earn cards to customize their decks, improve their own Planeswalker attributes and ultimately defeat a powerful Planeswalker.
 Stainless Games developed a series of titles starting with 2009's Magic: The Gathering – Duels of the Planeswalkers and culminating with 2015's Magic Duels, a free-to-play title.
 The Duels series did not feature full sets of Magic cards but selected subsets, and were initially designed to couple a challenging single-player experience with an advanced artificial-intelligence computer opponent.
 Later games in the series added in more deck-building options and multiplayer support.

 Additional games have tried other variations of the Magic: The Gathering gameplay in other genres.
 Acclaim developed a real-time strategy game Magic: The Gathering: BattleMage in 2003, in which the player's abilities were inspired by the various cards.
 Acclaim also had made a 1997 arcade game Magic: The Gathering – Armageddon, a Breakout-style trackball-based game, but only as many as six cabinets were known to have been made.
 Hiberium and D3 Publisher developed Magic: The Gathering – Puzzle Quest, combining deck building with match-3-style casual gaming.
 This was released in December 2015 as a freemium game and continues to be updated with new card sets from the physical game.
 Cryptic Studios and Perfect World Entertainment have started beta tests for Magic: Legends, a massively multiplayer online action role-playing game for personal computers and consoles.
 The title was cancelled ahead of its full release in 2021; executive producer Stephen Ricossa explained that the game's creative vision had "missed the mark".

-In addition to official programs, a number of unofficial programs were developed to help user to track their Magic: The Gathering library and allow for rudimentary play between online players.
-Examples of such programs included Apprentice, Magic Workstation, XMage, and Cockatrice.
+In addition to official programs, a number of unofficial programs were developed to help users track their Magic: The Gathering collection and allow for rudimentary play between online players.
+Examples of such programs included Apprentice, Magic Workstation, Deck Daemon, CardMaster, XMage, and Cockatrice.
 These programs are not endorsed by Wizards of the Coast.